odoo/documentation/legal/licenses/beta_agreement.rst

 6.2 CUSTOMER MONEY BACK GUARANTEE
 ------------------------------
-Customer shall receive a 30 day money back guarantee from the time of the date of this signed agreement.
+Customer is entitled to receive a 30 day money back guarantee from the time of the date of this signed agreement.
 Hindsight will return the funds to Customer within (30) days of receipt of a written request for money back.
 The money back guarantee does not include professional services; if any.

 6.3 CUSTOMER PARTICIPATION IN REFERRAL PROGRAM
 ------------------------------
-Customer shall be included in our customer referral program that can reduce your annual price to $0.
-If Customer refers another customer (Referral) to Hindsight and Referral subscribes to the Software, Hindsight will credit 10% of the purchased price of the Software subscription to the next Customer contract renewal.
-Total discounts earned are based on a cash basis; they are not earned until payment has been received from the Referral.
-Credits will be applied to the next Customer contract signing.
-Credits earned will accumulate until next renewal.
+Customer is entitled to particiapte in our customer referral program.
+This program offers you a way to extend your Twenty20 Construction Cloud Subscription without additional payments.
+With this program, if you refer another company to us that ends up subscribing to Twenty20 Construction Cloud, Hindsight will extend your contract subscription term by 3 additional months per paid referral.
+We hope that you will take advanatge of this opportunity to receive additional free months.

 6.4 CONTRACT RENEWAL
 ------------------------------
 If no other agreement is in place, the Contract will automatically renew for a one (1) year period, and will automatically renew each year unless thirty (30) days prior written notice is provided.
-If the current retail price of the Software has changed the subscription price will increase no more than 15% of the previous signed contract amount.
-Any new modules that are desired at the time of renewal and not included on this contract will be in addition to the Agreement and will be billed at the time of the Contract renewal.
+If the current retail price of the Software has changed the beta customer subscription price will increase no more than 15% of the previous signed contract amount.
+Any new modules that are desired at the time of renewal and not included on this contract will be in addition to the Agreement and will be billed at the time of the contract renewal.

 6.5 CHARGES AND OTHER FINANCIAL PROVISIONS
 ------------------------------
-Customer shall pay Hindsight the applicable annual fees for the Software and Services in the present Agreement based on the number of Users and Apps as specified in the Investment Summary of this document.
+Customer shall pay Hindsight the applicable annual fees for the Software and Services in the present Agreement based on the number of Users and Applications specified in the Investment Summary of the sales proposal.
 Services are invoiced at the beginning of the Agreement Term.
 Payments are due in full per the payment conditions specified on the corresponding invoice no later than 30 days after the new contract has begun.
 If payment has not been received within 30 days of a contract renewal, Hindsight will disable the Customer’s Software and Services, until payment has been made in full.

 6.6 NO SOLICITING
 ------------------------------